 Whilst performing humanity’s first deep-space EVA during Apollo 15’s homeward journey and Al logged 38 minutes in extravehicular activity outside the Command Module, Endeavour.
 In completing his three excursions to Endeavour’s scientific instrument module bay, Al retrieved film cassettes from the panoramic and mapping cameras, performing the first deep-space EVA and reported his personal observations of the general condition of equipment housed there.
 Apollo 15 concluded with a Pacific splashdown and subsequent recovery by USS Okinawa.
 In completing his space flight, Worden logged 295 hours and 11 minutes in space.

 After the Apollo program, Al was Senior Aerospace Scientist followed by chief of the Systems Study Division at the NASA Ames Research Center from 1972 to 1975.

 After retirement from NASA and active duty in 1975, Al became President of Maris Worden Aerospace, Inc., and then staff Vice President of BG Goodrich Aerospace.

 Al also served as Chairman of the Astronaut Scholarship Foundation until 2011, providing scholarships to exceptional science and engineering students.

-Al now spends much of his time engaged in public speaking and visiting schools to raise the profile of STEM subjects.
+Al spent much of his time engaged in public speaking and visiting schools to raise the profile of STEM subjects.

 In 2011, Al’s memoir Falling To Earth made the top 12 of the LA Times Bestseller list.

-Victoria Southgate manages Al’s appearances in the UK and Europe.
+Victoria Southgate managed Al’s appearances in the UK and Europe from 2015-2020.

-Al is a delight to work with and is an exceptional speaker.
-He can engage any audience from toddlers to pensioners.
+Al was a delight to work with and was an exceptional speaker.
+He could engage any audience from toddlers to pensioners.
 I was thrilled when he asked me to be his European Manager and Publicist after working alongside him at several space events.